ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 ### Use an existing image to start a container

 If you have an image built/downloaded, type `docker images` to see what images are currently on your desktop/computer.
+Pick an image you like to use.
 For example:

-Pick an image you like to use, then follow the instructions below.
-Here's an example:

 ![Docker Run](../../docs/source/_static/img/01_install_from_docker_files/docker_run.png)